Quantum Steganography via Coherent and Fock State Encoding in an Optical Medium: Introduction

-The above are commonplace examples of steganography and cryptography, but we can also think of other, less commonplace examples.
 A large amount of work has been done on quantum cryptography \cite{source1, source2, source3}.
-The field of quantum steganography and, broadly, covert communication, also contains a substantial body of relevant theoretical work.
-For example, it was recently shown that over $n$ uses of additive white Gaussian noise (AWGN), a number of bits proportional to $\sqrt{n}$ can be communicated covertly \cite{SRL} which was later generalized in \cite{CovComGain}.
+The field of quantum steganography (and, broadly, covert communication) is smaller, but also includes a substantial body of relevant theoretical work.
+It has recently been shown that over $n$ uses of additive white Gaussian noise (AWGN), a number of bits proportional to $\sqrt{n}$ can be communicated covertly \cite{SRL} which was later generalized in \cite{CovComGain}.
 Furthermore, a number of methods have been devised for such communications using quantum systems, as in \cite{qstegref1,qstegref2,bloch}.
+In this paper we will study the encoding of information in quantum states transmitted over an optical channel in such a way that it imitates thermal noise.
+This follows the broad approach of Brun and Shaw in \cite{SB1,SB2} (for qubit channels), and has been studied for optical channels in \cite{Wu}.
+Like the latter, our work follows the ``secrecy'' approach typical of steganography, in which the message is protected by the fact that its existence is concealed.
+This is as opposed to the ``security'' approach of standard cryptography, as well as methods such as spread spectrum and chaotic communication that are not generally secret at an information-theoretic standard \cite{chaos, spreadspec}.
+Steganography, as studied in this paper, provides formal guarantees of secrecy based on metrics of fidelity and trace distance, unlike the aforementioned approaches, while also functioning in narrow-band.
+Compared to \cite{Wu}, our work is experimentally simpler, though its practical performance at scale remains to be demonstrated.
+It also does not require any assumptions about the ability of the eavesdropper to detect the noise beyond their expectation of a thermal state, which enables a potentially greater ability to communicate (as quantified by the communication rate and rate of secret key consumption).
+This current work only treats classical communication, but it shows the kind of methods that could be used in future quantum steganographic encodings for entanglement distribution or quantum communication, perhaps drawing on techniques similar to those in \cite{Zhuang}.
+In this work, we prove secrecy by calculating the trace distance or fidelity between the ``innocent'' (thermal) state and the average state containing hidden information.
+This approach is sufficient to demonstrate the effectiveness of a steganographic method, and is simpler than the proofs needed to show security in cryptography.

-We will study the encoding of information in quantum states transmitted over an optical channel in such a way that it imitates thermal noise.
-This follows the broad approach of Brun and Shaw in \cite{SB1,SB2}.
-In Section II we develop the machinery required to understand the communication process; in Section III we develop and analyze some simple encodings; and in Sections IV and V we do a more detailed analysis of their implementation and efficiency.
-Section VI summarizes the results and discusses future work.
+In Sections ~\ref{sec:metrics} and ~\ref{sec:develop} we develop the machinery required to understand the communication process; in Section ~\ref{sec:mappings} we develop and analyze some simple encodings; and in Sections~\ref{sec:simulation} and ~\ref{sec:encodings} we do a more detailed analysis of their implementation and efficiency.
+Section ~\ref{sec:discussion} summarizes the results and discusses future work.